The Magi and the Christmas

 was the Christmas Star?

-They had seen it in the east.
-That phrase does not mean that
+The Magi had seen the light in the east.
+That phrase

 they were positionally in the East and saw the star over the place where they